-The ultimate goal of every design is to bring forth the ways a product could be of service for the user and highlight its features that contribute to reaching their objectives and dealing with the pain points.
+The ultimate goal of every design is to bring forth the ways a product could be of service to the user and highlight its features that contribute to reaching their objectives and dealing with the pain points.
 Educational apps are not an exception to this rule.

 Structure information in a way that it could be easily reached which is vital for e-learning apps used by working professionals, like encyclopedias for interns and doctors.
-Otherwise, while being top-notch from the UI perspective, an app might lack efficiency resulting in people losing their time trying to make heads or tails of to use your app, so they would be less likely to keep it on their phones and will sooner look for an analog made by your competitor who has taken it into account.
+Otherwise, while being top-notch from the UI perspective, an app might lack efficiency resulting in people losing their time trying to make heads or tails of using your app, so they would be less likely to keep it on their phones and will sooner look for an analog made by your competitor who has taken it into account.

 Design for a gaming experience

 Traditional schooling is perceived as ineffective and boring by many students, even adult ones.
 Although teachers continuously seek novel instructional approaches, it is largely agreed that today’s schools face major problems around student motivation and engagement.
 Designers use gamification techniques to make e-learning apps more fun and enjoyable, even in an environment that at first glance may seem unsuitable for such an approach, like medical learning apps or apps about training employees to follow safety rules.

 The majority of learning apps use challenges to add a sense of accomplishment.
 Some add scoreboards with the most prominent students.
 Another technique is adding points and providing levels to signify users’ performance success.
 In-game currency acts as a “payment” for benefits like extra lives.

 Examples of such educational apps include Codecademy Go which is an app that lets you study coding.
 Students receive points for exercise completion, badges for grasping particular skills, and also features progress dashboards.
 The Khan Academy educational app gamifies the learning process by providing skill trees like RPG video games, badges, progress dashboards, and points.